Judging Competitions and fair assessment:

 Indeed, the ethics of the correctness of composites are often rightly questioned.
 Sometimes an image has been created with great care and excellence though from individual images that would otherwise be rather average.

 Also, judges are to some extent asked to do the impossible – assessing impartially but without clearly defined criteria.
 Images can be many kinds, so how can organisation be applied to the system thus giving back its integrity?

-Beacon Camera Club has a monthly members’ competition (CW Trophy) which has ten subjects over the year with the entrants judging their colleagues’ images.
-This is a terrific concept, in effect a league with points awarded each month.
-Images are scored according to criteria with each entrant scoring up to 10 points in each category:
+During the Covid Pandemic Herefordshire Photographic Society has been holding monthly members’ challenges, with the members judging and scoring their colleagues’ images with verbal critiques using Zoom software.
+This is a terrific concept; images are scored according to criteria with each entrant scoring up to 10 points in each category:

 - Interpretation – the story, portrayal of feelings, the idea

 - Creativity – is the image well thought-through and inventive?

 - Technique – composition, lighting, cropping, exposure and focus